t0ll1v3r/EC413/Verilog/PipelinedDatapath/LabDescription.md

 ### For Readers

-This repository contain my solution for **EC413 Computer Organization - Lab 5: 4-Stage 32-bit Pipelined Datapath Design**.
+This folder contain my solution for **EC413 Computer Organization - Lab 5: 4-Stage 32-bit Pipelined Datapath Design**.
 The objective of this lab is to design, implement, and test a 4-stage 32-bit pipelined datapath to gain a deeper understanding of pipelining concepts and digital design.

 ### Overview